Profitability in the pharmacy - strategies, key figures and success factors 2025

 Note

-Start now with a structured profitability check of your pharmacy - from purchasing to stock to personnel.
+Get started now with a structured profitability analysis of your pharmacy—from purchasing and inventory to staffing.

 Digitalization as a driver of profitability